North Korea asks embassies to consider moving diplomats out

 The report could not be confirmed, but White House spokesman Jay Carney told reporters that based on past behavior, "we would not be surprised" to see North Korea conduct another missile test.

-Speculation centered on two kinds of missiles, neither of which is known to have been tested.
+Speculation centred on two kinds of missiles, neither of which is known to have been tested.

 North Korea has always aggressively condemned the regular military exercises held by U.S. forces and their South Korean allies, but its reaction to this year's has reached a blistering pitch.